RickStrahl/Westwind.AspNetCore.Markdown/readme.md

 With the flag set to `false` the script **does execute** and the link will trigger the second alert.
 The default of `true` removes the entire script block and replaces `javascript:` in the href with `unsupported:` which effectively doesn't do anything.

 #### no-http-exception
 Optional parameter that can be set if you are using a URL bound to the tag helper.
-When `true` causes the taghelper to render empty instead of throwing an HTTP load exception and break the page.
+When `true` causes the TagHelper to render empty instead of throwing an HTTP load exception and break the page.

 ## Markdown Page Processor Middleware